 10. Who is responsible for the quality of information?

 The data available via the “private space” of the Brussels Health Network is deemed correct at the time of its publication by care providers or hospitals, although it may have become inaccurate or out of date at the time the data is viewed.
 As a result, no guarantee can be given regarding the quality, accuracy or exhaustive nature of each item of information viewed in the “private space” application via the Brussels Health Network website.

 The contents of the Brussels Health Network website and the “private space” application (including links) may be adjusted, modified or added to at any time without notice or communication.

 The Brussels Health Network declines all liability for damage that may result from the use of information obtained through the “private space” application.
 This includes, without limitation, all indirect damage, losses, interruption to work, damage to programs or data on the IT system, hardware, software, etc. of the patient.
-It is the responsibility of the patient to take all precautions to ensure that what he/she selects for his/her use is free of any virus, worm, Trojan horse and other elements that may damage the patient’s data or hardware.
+It is the responsibility of the patient to take all precautions to ensure that what he or she selects for his or her use is free of any virus, worm, Trojan horse and other elements that may damage the patient’s data or hardware.